 While the majority of the student population in Canada continues to be domestic, the foreign student component of the campus body continues to grow proportionately in institutions across the country.
 This is not only due to the desire of students from other countries to achieve an education in Canada, but because of the efforts of Ontario universities and other post secondary schools across the country in courting foreign students.
 While those living in Toronto bring in tuition money, the price to international students is significantly higher.

 There are a couple of different reasons why universities court these foreign students.
 First of all, as a multicultural country, Canada is always seeking to expand the horizons of its population by exposing them to the lifestyles and cultures of people from all over the world.
 The university level is one of the prime areas for this cross-cultural learning to take place, as students learn to break down old barriers and expand their horizons.
 So, if you are interested in helping others apply for a second mortgage in Germany or elsewhere, you can still train in Canada.

 Secondly, foreign students contribute greatly to the economy not only of Ontario colleges and those across Canada, but also to the communities in which the schools are located.
 It has been estimated that every international student at a post secondary institution makes the education of two or more Canadian students possible by defraying the overall cost.
 It's a benefit that works both ways.
 By far the vast majority of international students on Canadian campuses are from Asia and the United States, areas where education is significantly more expensive than in Canada.
 Although paying more than domestic students, international students are still paying much less for their degrees than they would be at home.
-And they still have the opportunities to use those Canadian degrees at home, maybe working for an online clothing retailer that sells boys christening outfits as an example.
+And they still have the opportunities to use those Canadian degrees at home, maybe working for an online clothing retailer that sells designer clothing in Canada as an example.